Considering ERP Software?

 Train your employees

-Software isn’t a good investment if it’s not used to its fullest extent, so it’s vital that your employees understand the capabilities of your new system.
+ERP software isn’t a good investment if it’s not used to its fullest extent, so it’s vital that your employees understand the capabilities of your new system.
 You’ll want to plan on training your entire existing staff on the general functionality of the software, the accounting staff on the use of specific applications, and management on report interpretation.
-Additionally, the System Administrator will need to be shown how to perform maintenance tasks such as upgrades, updates, logs, and back-ups.
+Additionally, the System Administrator will need to be shown how to perform maintenance tasks such as upgrades, updates, logs and back-ups.

 Install the system